pkpio/MDroid/docs/features.md

   <b>Status:</b> Not implemented<br/>
   <b> Votes needed: </b> 20 <br/>
   <b>Description:</b> Viewing notes created by the user.
 Will also be having an option to create notes for a user, course or personal note.

+###11.
+Uploads and downloads section
+  <b>Status:</b> Not implemented<br/>
+  <b> Votes needed: </b> 25 <br/>
+  <b>Description:</b> A seperate section in MDroid application where you can check all the current transfers - file downloads or uploads.
+This will also show the progress of the transfer and works irrespective of, from where the transfer has been initiated.
+You can also check finished transfers here.